-Since the COVID-19 pandemic took hold in California in March 2020, the City of Los Angeles has spent much time and money responding to the crisis by serving Angelenos – spearheading testing, feeding people in need, sheltering those experiencing homelessness, assisting business owners and renters, ensuring public safety, and carrying out other critical tasks to keep residents healthy and secure.
+Since the COVID-19 pandemic took hold in California in March 2020, the City of Los Angeles has spent much time and money responding to the crisis by serving Angelenos – spearheading testing and vaccination efforts, feeding seniors in need, sheltering those experiencing homelessness, assisting business owners and renters, ensuring public safety, and carrying out other critical tasks to keep residents healthy and secure.
 While the money being spent by Los Angeles comes from numerous sources – including federal CARES Act funds, the State of California and the City’s General Fund – keeping track of it is necessary to ensure transparency and accountability to taxpayers.

-The interactive tracker below shows COVID-19-related spending reported to the Controller’s Office by City departments from March through Dec.
-31, 2020, unless otherwise noted.
+This interactive tracker shows COVID-19-related spending reported to the Controller’s Office by City departments from March 2020 through March 13, 2021, unless otherwise noted.
 Learn more about the data by hovering over or clicking on the parts of the tracker you wish to explore.
 The tracker also allows for spending data to be filtered by month.

 View and download the City’s COVID-19 spending data.
 Please note, LADWP expenditures and LAPD salaries are not reflected herein.

 Visit Controller Galperin’s COVID-19 Resource Hub for more information about the impact of COVID-19 and find services you may need.